 In this post you will learn how to use CloudFlare Full page caching with WordPress by writing three basic page rules.

-CloudFlare by default caches CSS, Images and JavaScript but it doesn’t cache HTML pages.
+CloudFlare by default caches CSS, Images and JavaScript and other static files but it doesn’t cache HTML pages.

 When you use page rules to cache your HTML pages, the majority of your content will be served from CloudFlare servers around the world and not from your server.

-I like using CloudFlare Full Page Caching to improve the speed of my WordPress sites and reduce the load on my server.
+I like using CloudFlare Full Page Caching to improve the speed of my WordPress sites which have mostly static content.

 Table of Contents